Home > Categories > Beverages > Wines > McCashins 2009 Marlborough Sauvignon Blanc review

 McCashins 2007 Central Otago Pinot Noir

-Benjer Apple Juice
+Benjer Nectarine Juice

 I freely admit to NOT being a smarty-pants fancy-as wine drinker who can spout catch-phrases that make sense only to those equally snobby or dedicated to wines.
 Sorry, but that just isn't me at all.
 I am more your average family man who enjoys a glass of wine with a special meal, on a hot summer's evening out on the porch, or maybe with friends gathered around the sacrificial alter while charring some innocent steaks we hunted down in the wilds of the supermarket.